-Stadtwerke Augsburg (swa) has received the “International busplaner Sustainability Award 2017” for its role as a positive example in reduction of particulate matter, nitrogen oxide and carbon dioxide emissions.
-The busplaner magazine, a trade journal published by the Huss Verlag, praised the use of natural gas buses using compressed natural gas (CNG) in Augsburg.
+In 2017, Stadtwerke Augsburg (SWA) (DE) was awarded the “International busplaner Sustainability Award” for its positive example in reducing the particulate matter, nitrogen oxide and carbon dioxide emissions of the city’s bus fleet.
+The busplaner magazine, which organises the competition, praised the decision of Augsburg to opt for natural biogas buses using compressed natural gas (CNG).

 Since 1995, SWA has been a pioneer in providing alternative driving technologies for local, public transport.
 At the time, Augsburg was a national model city for the use of CNG as fuel.
 “Our focus has already been on a sustainable management in all of our business segments: energy, water and transport, for quite some time,” commented SWA co-CEO Alfred Müllner.
 Following this path, the entire SWA bus fleet shifted to bio-natural gas made from agricultural waste in 2011.
 As a result, all the 91 SWA buses have been CO2 neutral for more than 5 years.
 This is a strategic choice as Augsburg buses emit about 95% less nitrogen oxide and almost zero soot particles in comparison to buses that use diesel engines.
 This success story continued into 2016 with SWA deciding to commission 23 new Mercedes-Benz Citaro natural gas buses with newly developed engines for an even lower fuel consumption and more environmentally friendly impact.